-Key skills Narrative Commitment to Able to demonstrate a commitment to lifelong learning and the role of The education Education Training Collective within the local community and region Commitment to Able to demonstrate an understanding of the importance of safeguarding safeguarding young people and vulnerable adults and a commitment to maintaining up-toyoung people date safeguarding knowledge. and vulnerable Please note that the successful applicant will be required to complete a adults Disclosure check (DBS).
+Key skills Narrative Commitment to Able to demonstrate a commitment to lifelong learning and meeting local and education and national skills needs.
+Able to demonstrate understanding of the role of The meeting local Education Training Collective within the local community and region and national skills needs Commitment to Able to demonstrate an understanding of the importance of safeguarding safeguarding young people and vulnerable adults and a commitment to maintaining up-toyoung people date safeguarding knowledge. and vulnerable Please note that the successful applicant will be required to complete a adults Disclosure check (DBS).
 Interpersonal Able to work positively with others and debate whilst maintaining a and team work constructive atmosphere.
 Able to contribute collegiately to group discussion and decision-making and to respect the complementary skills and experiences of colleagues.
-Able to analyse facts, make reasoned judgements and constructively challenge.
-Communication Able to express ideas and plans in a clear manner and to listen actively to other and ability to views.
-Able to communicate effectively influence Planning and Able to establish quickly an effective course of action for self and others to organisation achieve goals that can be monitored by realistic performance targets.
-To be visionary for the future plans of the Group.
-Drive to achieve Able to generate the required energy, enthusiasm and commitment necessary and to be effective and have the tenacity to overcome obstacles determination Strategic Able to develop a broad-based view of issues and events and perceive their perspective long-term impact Intellectual and Able to absorb sometimes complex information and rationalise appropriately. technical ability Able to think laterally and arrive at a pragmatic solution Leadership Able to demonstrate behaviour and skills that motivate others to achieve, inspire confidence in others to achieve objectives, and respect the views of others IT 11 Able to utilise technology to access governance documentation and remote meetings as required Willing to undertake training and development as required to ensure effective use of technology related to the role of governor L

-Experience Essential Ability to demonstrate a full understanding and appreciation of the principles of governance, including collective responsibility, discharge of fiduciary duties and the seven principles of public life (see Appendix 1 - attached) Desirable Expertise in a range of sectors, e.g. private, public, not for profit Qualifications No specific qualifications but a commitment to lifelong learning and ongoing development is essential Circumstances Available to prepare fully for and attend scheduled meetings of the Governing Body and its committees.
+Able to analyse facts, make reasoned judgements and Camananainatian constructively challenge.
+Communication Able to express ideas and plans in a clear manner and to listen actively to other and ability to influence views.
+Able to communicate effectively Planning and Able to establish quickly an effective course of action for self and others to organisation achieve goals that can be monitored by realistic performance targets.
+To be organisation visionary for the future plans of the Group.
+Drive to achieve Able to generate the required energy, enthusiasm and commitment necessary and to be effective and have the tenacity to overcome obstacles determination to be effective and have the tendency to overcome obstacles Strategic Able to develop a broad-based view of issues and events and perceive their perspective long-term impact Intellectual and Able to absorb sometimes complex information and rationalise appropriately. technical ability Able to think laterally and arrive at a pragmatic solution Leadership Able to demonstrate behaviour and skills that motivate others to achieve, inspire confidence in others to achieve objectives, and respect the views of others IT Able to utilise technology to access governance documentation and remote meetings as required Willing to undertake training and development as required to ensure effective use of technology related to the role of governor Experience Essential Ability to demonstrate a full understanding and appreciation of the principles of governance, including collective responsibility, discharge of fiduciary duties and the seven principles of public life (see Appendix 1 - attached) Desirable Expertise in a range of sectors, e.g. private, public, not for profit Qualifications No specific qualifications but a commitment to lifelong learning and ongoing development is essential.
+All governors are expected to participate in and contribute to annual governance self assessment and periodic external governance review.
+Circumstances Available to prepare fully for and attend scheduled meetings of the Governing Body and its committees.
 Minimum attendance of 80% at formal meetings is expected.
-Equal opportunities Committed to equal opportunities Diversity The Group positively welcomes applications from persons who can add to the diversity of the Corporation and particularly welcomes applications from candidates from ethnic groups other than White British, who are currently under-represented within the Corporation.
+Equal Committed to equal opportunities opportunities Diversity The group positively welcomes applications from persons who can add to the diversity of the Corporation and particularly welcomes applications from candidates from ethnic groups other than White British, who are currently under-represented within the Corporation.